Tensor4D : Efficient Neural 4D Decomposition for High-fidelity Dynamic Reconstruction and Rendering: Experiment

 \subsection{Ablation study}

 \textbf{Regularization.} We quantitatively ablate the regularization terms in our method.
 We implement two strong baselines ``Ours-NeRF-T" and ``Ours-D-NeRF", in which we directly apply our Tensor4D decomposition for NeRF-T and D-NeRF without the regularization terms.
 The results are reported in Tab.~\ref{tab:comparison_monocular} and Tab.~\ref{tab:comparison_sparseview}.
 Benefiting from our 4D decomposition, they achieve better performance than the original NeRF-T and D-NeRF.
 However, their rendering quality is still worse than our full method with regularization.
+In addition, We ablate for TV regular smoothness terms (Ours \vs Ours(w/o regular)) and the results are reported in Tab.~\ref{tab:decomp_multi}, which further validates the effectiveness of our smoothness terms for rendering quality enhancement.

-\textbf{Time of video.} We qualitatively ablate the ability of our method by training with different numbers of temporal frames.
-We train our method on the ``thumbsup'' multi-view sequence with $30$, $60$, $100$, and $200$ frames.
-We keep the same training iterations ($100$k), and the novel view rendering results are shown in Fig.~\ref{fig:timevideo}.
+\textbf{Hierachical Decomposition} We quantitatively ablate our hierarchical decomposition with 6-plane decomposition.
+As shown in Tab~\ref{tab:decomp_multi}, our method achieves superior performance in both multi-view and monocular cases, which validates the effectiveness of our hierarchical decomposition.